 Phosphate is one of the three primary nutrients needed for plants to grow to their full potential.
-It is essential for normal plant growth, absorption of sun’s energy, and converting it to useful plant compounds.
+It is essential for normal plant growth, absorption of the sun’s energy, and converting it to useful plant compounds.
 Several phosphate fertilizers are used to meet the phosphorous (P) requirements of plants.
 It helps create strong roots and stems, provides resistance to disease, and increases productivity.

 Phosphate is an important fertilizer input used in agricultural production.
 These include different types of fertilizers such as superphosphate, monoammonium phosphate (MAP), and diammonium phosphate (DAP) products.
 Fluctuating energy prices are the main cause of price volatility in phosphate fertilizers.
-Transportation costs, policy decisions, exchange rates, and other uncontrollable factors are other key factors affecting global trading of fertilizer products.
+Transportation costs, policy decisions, exchange rates, and other uncontrollable factors are other key factors affecting the global trading of fertilizer products.

 The phosphate fertilizers market is consolidated in nature and comprises few global and regional players.
 Major players have strong distribution networks and different brands in the global market.
 Several key participants are conducting research and development activities to manufacture cost-effective and organic phosphate fertilizer products to meet the needs of the market.

 To request a sample copy or view summary of this report, click the link below:

 The global phosphate fertilizers market was valued at USD 51.6 billion in 2016 and is expected to expand at a CAGR of 5.1% from 2017 to 2025